Monash-FIT3170/Behind-The-Veil/README.md

 3. paste in your path you want to add at the end on a new line
 4. press `escape` and then type `:wq` to save the file

-- don't have access to a Mac, try to google for more specific instructions.

-### Importing the files
+### Importing the files on LOCAL database

 1. run meteor project (make sure it is started)

 2. Open another terminal and navigate to site-root `\Behind-The-Veil\behind-the-veil-siteroot`

 Run command:

 ```
-mongoimport -h localhost:PORT --db meteor --collection COLLECTION_NAME --file FILENAME.json --jsonArray
+mongoimport -h localhost:<PORT> --db meteor --collection <COLLECTION_NAME> --file <FILEPATH/FILENAME.json> --jsonArray
 ```

 in the above command, replace:

-- `PORT` with the port that the mongoDb is running on, if your meteor project is on 3000, then it is most likely 3001
+- `<PORT>` with the port that the mongoDb is running on, if your meteor project is on 3000, then it is most likely 3001
     - (note: if you've run meteor on a different port, then mongoDb is probably running on that port + 1, e.g. meteor running on 4000, mongoDb running on 4001)
-- `COLLECTION_NAME` with the database entity name (such as user, service, image, etc.)
+- `<COLLECTION_NAME>` with the database entity name (such as user, service, image, etc.)
-- `FILENAME.json` with the file path to the file to import
+- `<FILEPATH/FILENAME.json>` with the file path to the file to import

+Note: do not include the angled brackets (< and >)

 Example commands to import everything (with port 3001)